JDHofmann/ombardier-live-demo-backend-two/README.md

 <br>

-Next let's get started with cloud storage
+Next let's get started with cloud storage.
+Our app works fine locally, but storing images locally won't work in production, so let's add cloud storage and ensure it works before moving to production.

 <br>

-- *Once again, I have only gone through this process for AWS cloud storage, but there are tons of ways to do this, and possibly easier ways*
+- *I have only gone through this process for AWS cloud storage, but there are tons of ways to do this, and possibly easier ways*

 <br>